TheKikGen/stm32-tkg-hid-bootloader/README.md

 * Flashing simulation : same behaviour but no writes at all to the flash memory
 * Dump file feature

-# Adding a new upload method to the Arduino platform
+# Adding a new upload method to the Arduino platform (short description)

-(todo)
+First, you must add a new upload method in board.txt (usually located at ..\Arduino\hardware\Arduino_STM32\STM32F1

-Exemple for an STM32103RCB
+Exemple for a STM32103C Bluepill :
 ``````
 genericSTM32F103C.menu.upload_method.HIDUploadMethod2K=TKG-HID bootloader
 genericSTM32F103C.menu.upload_method.HIDUploadMethod2K.upload.tool=tkg-hid